CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_web_with_python.md

 ### Error handling
 #### What error can occur, when an array does not have an element on the requested index?
 * If the requested index is bigger than the length of the array, then an index error occurs.
-* Else, the program runs as it would normally, however, the returned value vill be empty.
+* Else, the program runs as it would normally, however, the returned value will be empty.
 #### What is the “finally” block, and how would you use it?
 * The finally block is part of a try-except block.
 * A try-except block is used to catch special exceptions types in a program.